metamuffin/marchat/README.md

 - timestamp: number - The current UNIX-timestamp
     - Servers should accept the login if the timestamp is at most 10 seconds behind the timestamp

-### channel-list

-All channels the logged in user has been added.
--channel-list:{"channels":["channel1","channel2","channel3"]}

 ### message

 - text: string - Text to send in the active channel!